kit-data-manager/JaMMaTo/README.md

-# NFFA-EUROPE PILOT (NEP) Metadata Mapping Tool
+# JaMMaTo

-This objectoriented mapping tool is based on Python, and is used for mapping metadata from a file format schema to a JSON format schema.
+The software JaMMaTo (JSON Metadata Mapping Tool) is a metadata mapping tool based on Python, and is used for mapping metadata from a proprietary file format schema to a JSON format schema.
 Currently, only DICOM format is supported.
 Formats like Nexus and TIFF are planned for the future.
+The software components can be implemented as separate modules to design a custom software architecture for different use cases besides the one provided.
 ```bash
 # Download and Install via pypi (https://pypi.org/project/NEPMetadataMapping/) as Python package.
 pip install NEPMetadataMapping